espocrm/documentation/docs/administration/roles-management.md

 ### Follower Management Permission

 Allows to manage followers of specific records.
 Users will be able to add and remove followers.
-Can be restricted to users of own teams. (since v6.2.0)
+Can be restricted to users of own teams. (as of v7.0)

 ## Field Level Security